The NeEstimator software estimates genetic effective population sizes (Ne) from genotype data.

 Q: How do I get a copy of NeEstimator V2?

-A: Download the software from this web site using the link above.
+A: Download the software from the web address above.

 Q: How do I get NeEstimator V2 started once I have downloaded the installation file?

 A: Download the .zip package and expand it.
-Among other files, it contains the java executable files “NeGUI.jar”, the help file, the Ne-program for your system:
+Among other files, it contains the java executable files “NeEstimator2x1.jar”, the help file, the Ne-program for your system:

 Q: Can I use my data that are saved in Microsoft Access or Excel?